Religion and the Unlimited Public Good in Chinese Societies

 In Religion and Charity: The Social Life of Goodness in Chinese Societies, Robert Weller, Julia Huang, Keping Wu, and Lizhu Fan provide a comparative study of what doing good means in late 20th and 21st century China, Taiwan, and Malaysia.
 The authors argue that while particular methods of doing good and visions of goodness have come to dominate engaged religions in these places – what the authors respectively call ‘industrialized philanthropy’ and ‘the unlimited good’ – they have also been shaped and reconfigured by the local historical and political situations in each of these locations.

 Weller et al. propose the concept of industrialized philanthropy to describe three interrelated phenomena at the core of religious philanthropic practices in China, Taiwan, and Malaysia.
-Industrialized philanthropy entails large-scale philanthropic practices that are “increasingly rationalized and bureaucratized”, with institutions employing accounting methods, forming boards of directors, recruiting members, using new media, and developing relations with governments (p.2).
-It engenders and relies on a new vision of the self that makes autonomous decisions, embodies a vision of universal goodness, and voluntarily dedicates time and resources to the causes of doing good.
+Industrialized philanthropy entails large-scale philanthropic practices that are ‘increasingly rationalized and bureaucratized’, with institutions employing accounting methods, forming boards of directors, recruiting members, using new media, and developing relations with governments (p.
+2).
+It engenders and relies on a new vision of self that makes autonomous decisions, embodies a vision of universal goodness, and voluntarily dedicates time and resources to the causes of doing good.
 Weller et al. term this new sense of goodness the unlimited good; it is a form of goodness that espouses great love and compassion for all beyond the boundaries of family lineages, local communities, ethnicities, and nations.
-Driven by this vision of unlimited goodness, many religious institutions, particularly those in Taiwan and their branches in mainland China and Malaysia, disseminate a “model of industrialized philanthropy by virtue of an ecumenical universalism” (p.109).
+Driven by this vision of unlimited goodness, many religious institutions, particularly those in Taiwan and their branches in mainland China and Malaysia, disseminate a ‘model of industrialized philanthropy by virtue of an ecumenical universalism’ (p.
+109).

 With Religion and Charity Weller et al. have written a timely monograph that explores the complexity of religion’s involvement in the provision of social welfare and the public good in Chinese societies.
 The book draws on a wealth of ethnographic materials collected during a span of more than four decades of research.
-While industrialized philanthropy and the unlimited good have come to dominate Chinese engaged religions in the last decades, Weller et al. carefully show towards the end of the book that alternative visions of goodness continue to exist, focusing on local community building, cultural heritage, spiritual life, and daily problem-solving (p.180).
+While industrialized philanthropy and the unlimited good have come to dominate Chinese engaged religions in the last decades, Weller et al. carefully show towards the end of the book that alternative visions of goodness continue to exist, focusing on local community building, cultural heritage, spiritual life, and daily problem-solving (p.
+180).
 The book proposes rigorous conceptual and theoretical frameworks to productively investigate the rise of religious voluntarism in Asia.
 As a comparative study, the book at times sacrifices depth for breadth.
-A multitude of examples of religious organizations are included, but the fragmented treatments of these otherwise complex operations are streamlined to achieve theoretical coherence.
+A multitude of examples of religious organizations are included, but the fragmented treatment of these otherwise complex operations are streamlined to achieve theoretical coherence.
 This shortcoming, however, does not negate the theoretical significance of the book.
-It will provide the roadmap for innovative anthropological theory on the subject of engaged religions in East Asian societies and encourage further research into religious voluntarism and what Joel Robbins calls ‘the anthropology of the good’ (Joel Robbins, Beyond the suffering subject: Toward an anthropology of the good, Journal of the Royal Anthropological Institute 19(3), 2013: 447–62).
+It will provide the roadmap for innovative anthropological theory on the subject of engaged religions in East Asian societies and encourage further research into religious voluntarism and what Joel Robbins calls ‘the anthropology of the good’.[ii]